mddazure/azure-route-server-lab/README.md

 # Verify

 **From CSR**
-Log on to CSR via Serial Console.
+Log in to CSR via Serial Console.

 Type `show ip int brief`
  - Verify status of interface Tunnel101 and Tunnel102 shows `up` for both Interface and Line Protocol.